hilmikilickaya/song-recommendation-system/README.md

   ## LDA
   Topic modeling is a type of statistical modeling for discovering the abstract “topics” that occur in a collection of documents.
 Latent Dirichlet Allocation (LDA) is an example of topic model and is used to classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions.
-I used 10 topics for my model.
+There are examples of 10 topics for my model.

   <p align="center">
   <img width="900" height="400" src="https://github.com/hilmikilickaya/song-recommendation/blob/master/img/topicwords.png.png">